Can hormonal contraception affect mood?

 It's well known that hormonal contraception can affect mood - sometimes it makes mood worse, but sometimes can help.

-- Some women feel tearful or moody on hormonal contraception, or go off sex
+- Some people feel tearful or moody on hormonal contraception, or go off sex

-- Most women on the pill, patch, ring, hormonal coil or injection don't notice a difference in their moods
+- Most users of the pill, patch, ring, hormonal coil or injection don't notice a difference in their moods

 Does hormonal contraception cause depression?

-There is a lot of concern in the media about a posssible link between hormonal contraception and depression.
+There has been concern in the media about a posssible link between hormonal contraception and depression.

-A study from Denmark in 2016 looked at the medical records of more than one million women aged 15 to 34 with no previous depression
+A study from Denmark in 2016 looked at the medical records of more than one million people aged 15 to 34 with no previous depression

-Researchers found that women who used hormonal contraception were more likely to be started on anti-depressants or to be diagnosed with depression in a hospital.
-The link was stronger for teenage women.
+Researchers found that people who used hormonal contraception were more likely to be started on anti-depressants or to be diagnosed with depression in a hospital.
+The link was stronger for teenagers.

-This study has casued worry about hormonal contraception.
+This study has caused worry about hormonal contraception.